microsoft/ApplicationInsights-Java/agent/agent-profiler/docs/README.md

 performed within the ApplicationInsights UI under the Performance, Profiler, Triggers UI as described in [Installation](#Installation).

-Additionally, a number of parameters can be configured within environment variables and the `applicationinsights.json` configuration file.
+Additionally, a number of parameters can be configured using environment variables and the `applicationinsights.json` configuration file.

 ### Environment variables